-This is an important view for a number of reasons.
+Location Ballymartin northwest Reason for Selection This is an important view for a number of reasons.
 It was selected Crossroads looking because of its designation in the Kilkenny County Development Plan and because the area to the north [right] is also designed as a scenic area.
-Apart from the designation it was also selected because it represents a 'worst case' of an elevated view across an expanse of landscape, with unobstructed views due to low roadside vegetation and also because the Description Expansive views across the nearby river valley as well as towards the Central plain are available from this location.
+Apart from the designation it was also selected because it represents a 'worst case' of an elevated view across an expanse of landscape, with unobstructed views due to low roadside vegetation and also because the view occurs at a cross roads.
+On account of the designation - in the Kilkenny County Development Plan - of views from this road a separate more detailed study has been included in Appendix 6.2 - consisting of measured cross-sections with accompanying photographs.
+Description Expansive views across the nearby river valley as well as towards the Central plain are available from this location.
 In the foreground the upper portion of a band of forestry is visible as well as the pronounced break of slope that obscures the nearby hill side from this road.

 View 9 - with Proposed Development Effects The upper portions of two structures are visible - but not readily discernible from this location on account of the intervening band of forestry and the break of slope.
-Note that the routing of the line in this location was specifically located close to these features to maximize the reduction prominence and visibility from both upland views [[such as this and views from the lowlands [such as View 11] Intervening topography, hedgerows and mature trees screen views of the proposed development as seen from this location.
-The proposed development will give rise to no effects on the appearance or character of the landscape - as seen from this location and its environs.
+Note that the routing of the line in this location was specifically located close to these features to maximize the reduction prominence and visibility from both upland views [[such as this view] and views from the lowlands [such as View 11] Intervening topography, hedgerows and mature trees screen views of the proposed development as seen from this location.
+The proposed development will give rise to no readily discernible effects on the appearance or character of the landscape - as seen from this location and its environs.
 View 10 - Existing

 Location

-northwest
+Crossroads looking northwest

 Reason for Selection

-North of Ballymartin This location was selected because the area to the west is designed as a Crossroads looking scenic area; because this location provides an elevated view across an expanse of landscape.
+North of Ballymartin This location was selected because the area to the west is designed as a scenic area; because this location provides an elevated view across an expanse of landscape.

 Description

 Occasional views across expansive landscape are available from gates and other openings in the tall hedges that line most of this road.
 Most of the views are towards the north along the length of the road.